edelstorm-documentation/english/docs/wordpress/plugins.md

 !!! info "Smush image compression and optimization"

-    We are about to intall Smush.
-This plugin resize, optimize, optimise and compress all of your images.
-You website will be faster and lighter!
+    We are about to install Smush.
+This plugin resizes, optimize, optimize and compress all of your images.
+Your website will be faster and lighter!

-<iframe width="100%" height="405" src="https://www.youtube-nocookie.com/embed/H8CmaKUlSXs?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture setPlaybackQuality(hd1080);" allowfullscreen></iframe>
+<iframe width="100%" height="405" src="https://www.youtube-nocookie.com/embed/tuDYbje8vKI?rel=0" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture setPlaybackQuality(hd1080);" allowfullscreen></iframe>
 ***

 **Smush Install**